Table of Contents[Hide][Show]

-Typically they come in the form on a credit that is adjusted every time the employee books a flight for a friend or family member.
+Typically they come in the form of a credit that is adjusted every time the employee books a flight for a friend or family member.
 An employee may get up to 10 buddy passes per year that expire annually.
 A Qatar Airways buddy pass could be completely different than a buddy pass from Jetblue.
 Each airline’s buddy pass program is unique.

-Keep in mind, the busiest days of travel are weekends and Holidays, and busiest time of travel is afternoon.
+Keep in mind, the busiest days of travel are weekends and holidays.
+The busiest time of travel is afternoon.
 If you can be flexible and are willing to take a 6am or 10pm flight, then flying on a buddy pass will work well for you.

-If you have checked in early online, with airlines that offer that service, you can skip the ticket counter altogether, unless checking bags, and use the ticket you printed out online to head straight to the gate.
+If you have checked in early online, with airlines that offer that service, you can skip the ticket counter altogether, unless you are checking bags.
+Just use the ticket you printed out online to head straight to the gate.

 If the ticket agent has checked you in, there is no need to approach the gate agent.
-Their computer will show all standby passengers who have checked in and now you will just wait for the flight to finish boarding and the gate agent to clear standby passengers by calling them by name up to the podium to be issued a boarding pass.
+The computer will show all standby passengers who have checked in.
+You simply wait for the flight to finish boarding and the gate agent to call standby passengers to the podium to be issued a boarding pass.

-If you checked in online, notify the gate agent that you are there and on their standby list and then take a seat.
+If you checked in online, notify the gate agent that you are there and on the standby list, then take a seat.

 The priority for boarding all listed standby passengers is: